-- Complaint filed within a year of the alleged violation. - Parent provides original to the Ohio Department of Education and a copy to the district. - Complaint alleges violations of special education requirements with supporting facts.
+- Complaint filed within a year of the alleged violation. - Parent provides original to the Ohio Department of Education and Workforce and a copy to the educational agency. - Complaint alleges violations of special education requirements with supporting facts.

+Ohio

+Department

-Ohio Department of Education Reviews Complaint
+of Education

+and

+Workforce

+Reviews

+Complaint

-The Department sends an acknowledgement letter to the individual who filed the complaint and the school district.
+The Department sends an acknowledgement letter to the individual who filed the complaint and the educational agency.

-The Ohio Department of Education sends an insufficiency letter if the complaint is not properly filed, or if the Department does not have the authority to resolve it.
+The Department sends an insufficiency letter if the complaint is not properly filed, or if the Department does not have the authority to resolve it.